-You'll need to be at least 16 to get a CDL permit, and have a valid Class 1 or 2 operator's license.
+You'll need to be at least 16 years old to get a CDL permit, and have a valid Class 1 or 2 operator's license.
 (Meaning that if you have motorcycle-only license, you won't qualify.)

 If you haven't already done so, you should pick up a copy of the Commercial Driver License Manual, available at exam stations, and also by download.
 You will need to thoroughly know the material contained in the manual in order to take the next step.

 The next step, of course, is obtaining your permit.
 This means having to pass at least one knowledge test, and possibly more.

 The number of tests you'll need to take―and pass― depends on the license class and endorsements you're after.
-We've provided the list of tests available, along with who needs to take the test, and how many questions are on each test.
+We've provided the list of tests available, along with who needs to take the test.

 By the way, you'll need to pass each test by answering at least 80% of the answers correctly.

 - General Knowledge―all applicants must take this test.

 - Passenger Transport―all bus driver applicants.

 - Passenger School Bus―all school bus applicants.

 - Air Brakes―all applicants intending to drive vehicles equipped with air brakes.

 - Combination Vehicles―all combination vehicle applicants.

-- Hazardous Materials (30 questions)―all applicants who want to drive placarded hazardous materials or hazardous waste vehicles; must be at least 21 to apply.
+- Hazardous Materials―all applicants who want to drive placarded hazardous materials or hazardous waste vehicles.

-- Tanker (20 questions)―all applicants wanting to haul liquids in bulk.
+- Tanker―all applicants wanting to haul liquids in bulk.